bk/wmk/readme.md

   `htdocs/`, `data/` or `tmp/`.
 If the file path does not start with one of these, `data` is assumed.
 The specified (or implied) directory must exist.

+- `cleanup_commands`: A list of arbitrary commands to run at the very end of wmk processing.
+The commands are run in order inside the base directory of the site.

 [pymarkdown]: https://python-markdown.github.io/
 [pypandoc]: https://github.com/NicklasTegner/pypandoc
 [ext]: https://python-markdown.github.io/extensions/